 - Status Challenges — We've seen recent reports that the announced elite status extension does not apply to AAdvantage members currently participating in a status challenge.
 However, AA has instructed affected members to reach out to AAdvantage customer service once their challenge is over.

 - Mileage expiration pause — On April 2, 2020, American Airlines announced a pause on mileage expiration through June 30, 2020.
 Currently, any miles scheduled to expire by June 30 will expire on July 1, 2020 unless you've generated qualifying activity in the past 18 months.
-Remember, you can easily extend your AA mileage expiration just by commenting on an AwardWallet post to earn 5 bonus AAdvantage miles.

 All of these extensions are addressed directly at AA's AAdvantage Program Updates Page.